Cost of Obsessive Compulsive Disorder (OCD) Treatment and Testing

 The costs associated with a partial hospitalization program vary based on the characteristics of the care you receive.
 In most cases, the cost of PHPs ranges from $7,000 to $20,000 each month.
 Factors that influence the cost of treatment include the duration of programming, the credentials of the staff, and the use of specialized treatments.

-To learn more about obsessive compulsive disorder PHP program costs, contact A Mission For Michael (AMFM) today.
+To learn more about obsessive compulsive disorder PHP program costs or to find OCD help near me, contact A Mission For Michael (AMFM) today.

 Obsessive compulsive disorder therapy and counseling costs tend to fall under $200 per session.
 Your cost will be influenced by the details of your care, including the location of the facility, frequency of sessions, duration of sessions, and your therapist’s qualifications.